Rocking Horse Restoration - Identifying Old Rocking Horse Makers

 Mr & Mrs Probett

 " I have to agree with all the positive reviews already made on the 3 day workshop on carving a rocking horse head.
 I experienced a very well organised course on learning the techniques for using the tools on solid wood without messing up the head right away, leading on to shaping the head as you would like.
-Just follow what Tony demonstrates step by step and you will end up with a very professional looking horse’s head and a good working knowledge of how to use the tools.
+Just follow what is demonstrated step by step and you will end up with a very professional looking horse’s head and a good working knowledge of how to use the tools.
 I had already assembled the Large Rocky and carved the body but I needed some practise on a head.
 This was just what I needed.
 I am now full of enthusiasm to complete the Large Rocky.
 Most enjoyable, full of fun and a fabulous active holiday.
 There were six of us on the course and there were six good looking heads after only three days.
 I could not recommend this workshop more highly.
 The only negative is that I had to go home afterwards. "